Ofori-Atta must be prosecuted for making Ghana poorer – Arise Ghana

 According to the group, the Minister for Finance has committed a crime against the State in a conflict of interest position by enriching his company at the expense of the State.

 “The economy is now managing them, they are not managing the economy.
 President tells us that we are saboteurs who want to destroy the economy or we are seeking a job.
-That is why we are saying all these things," he said.
+That is why we are saying all these things.

 “In fact, if he says that is the solution confronting us which is why we are making noise; then we are in a terrible state and we have no option but to call for the arrest of the Finance Minister.
 That is why I am praying that he returns to Ghana safely.
-So that arrest can be effected since President Akufo-Addo cannot sack him,” a leading member of the group, Bernard Mornah told Lily Mohammed on Starr Today on Thursday, August 18, 2022.
+So that arrest can be effected since President Akufo-Addo cannot sack him,” a leading Member of the Group, Bernard Mornah told Lily Mohammed on Starr Today on Thursday.

 He added that the group will not resort to suing Ofori-Atta in the law court because “the majority of us have lost confidence in the judicial system and it is not me alone that is saying so.”